godwokenrises/godwoken-doc/versioned_docs/version-1.5(WIP)/gwScripts.md

 Rust scripts are built in the `contracts` directory with the `capsule build` command.
 C scripts are built in the `c` directory with the `cd c && make` command.
 All data structures use [molecule](https://github.com/nervosnetwork/molecule) format for serialization, which is defined in the [godwoken.mol](https://github.com/nervosnetwork/godwoken/blob/develop/crates/types/schemas/godwoken.mol) file.

-Further details about the Godwokende mechanism can be found at [Life of a godwoken transaction](https://github.com/nervosnetwork/godwoken/blob/develop/docs/life_of_a_godwoken_transaction.md) and [Life of a polyjuice transaction](https://github.com/nervosnetwork/godwoken/blob/develop/docs/life_of_a_polyjuice_transaction.md).
+Further details about the Godwoken mechanism can be found at [Life of a godwoken transaction](https://github.com/nervosnetwork/godwoken/blob/develop/docs/life_of_a_godwoken_transaction.md) and [Life of a polyjuice transaction](https://github.com/nervosnetwork/godwoken/blob/develop/docs/life_of_a_polyjuice_transaction.md).

 ### State Validator

 State validator is the main script to verify the on-chain Rollup cell.
-Rollup cell is an identity cell on CKB which stores the [GlobalState](https://github.com/nervosnetwork/godwoken/blob/develop/crates/types/schemas/godwoken.mol), a structure that represents the layer-2 state.
+The Rollup cell is an identity cell on CKB which stores the [GlobalState](https://github.com/nervosnetwork/godwoken/blob/develop/crates/types/schemas/godwoken.mol), a structure that represents the layer-2 state.

   ```bash
   Rollup cell: